- Easy-to-use infotainment system

 The Santa Fe and Sport have the usual airbags (including a driver knee airbag) and stability control, and the option of all-wheel drive.
-Bluetooth is standard and a rearview camera is an option on all but the base model, but blind-spot monitors aren't offered.
-(They're on the way, Hyundai says.)
-The shorter-wheelbase Santa Fe Sport earns top 'good' scores in all categories, earning the IIHS Top Safety Pick again for 2013.
+Bluetooth is standard and a rearview camera is an option on all but the base model.
+Blind-spot monitors and parking sensors are new options for 2014.
+The shorter-wheelbase Santa Fe Sport earned top 'good' scores in all categories, and the IIHS Top Safety Pick for 2013.
 It's also a top five-star performer according to the federal government.
-But those agencies haven't yet rated the three-row, longer-wheelbase Santa Fe.With a base price of about $25,000 for the Sport or about $29,000 for the longer version, the 2013 Santa Fe Sport makes the usual Hyundai case for value.
+But those agencies haven't yet rated the three-row, longer-wheelbase Santa Fe.With a base price of about $26,000 for the Sport or about $29,000 for the longer version, the Santa Fe Sport makes the usual Hyundai case for value.
 It gets power windows, locks, and mirrors; air conditioning; cruise control; tilt/telescoping steering; steering-wheel audio and phone controls; and 17-inch wheels.
 The standard audio system is an AM/FM/CD player with satellite radio, USB and auxiliary ports, Bluetooth and audio streaming, and six speakers.
 A panoramic sunroof, Infinity audio, and an improved navigation system lift the Santa Fe to a higher plateau.
 Push-button start, automatic climate control, and heated-and-cooled front seats are available on some models.

 The Santa Fe duo also gets standard Hyundai's BlueLink telematics system.
 This OnStar-like system incorporates turn-by-turn navigation and Bluetooth streaming for apps such as Pandora, and works in conjunction with your smartphone and an owner website to set up functions like speed limits and geofencing--setting up limits on where the car can be driven.
 A BlueLink app for the iPhone will be available, giving consumers the ability to lock and unlock and to start the Santa Fe by remote, too.